 Aged Sauvignon Blancs are an acquired taste.
 Over time, the youthful crispness of a Sauvignon Blanc fades, and the wine develops more nutty and green vegetable tastes.
 If you are a fan of this style, pair one up with flavourful vegetarian dishes with a lot of texture, like lasagna or eggplant parmigiana, or pungent fishes richer in oil such as salmon or anchovies.
 Keep it away from more delicate seafood though, like mussels, scallops or halibut.

 Eggplant has a rather bitter taste, and the green vegetable taste of an Aged Sauvignon Blanc complements this flavour, without enhancing it.
 The acidity in an aged Sauvignon Blanc is subdued somewhat, but it still has enough zip to handle the tomato sauce found in this classic dish.
 Should your eggplant be breaded, the wine has no issue in cutting through the heavy carbohydrate content, or the fattiness of any cheese used.

 Avoid Pairing Sauvignon Blanc With…

-Sauvignon Blanc is not a good match for holiday meals that are savory and a little sweet.
-It’s citrus flavours just won’t go well with caramelized onion, sweet squash and root vegetables.
+Sauvignon Blanc is not a good match for holiday meals that are savoury and a little sweet.
+Its citrus flavours won’t go well with caramelized onion, sweet squash and root vegetables.

-Extremely Rich dishes such as thick soups or sauces don’t fare well with Sauvignon Blanc.
+Extremely rich dishes such as thick soups, like French Onion Soup, or sauces don’t fare well with Sauvignon Blanc.
 Think of the result you would get if you mixed lemonade with cream.
 The roundness of cream would overpower the lemonade, and the lemonade would end up tasting sharp and sour.